Benedetto Castelli

 Benedetto Castelli (1578 – 9 April 1643), born Antonio Castelli, was an Italian mathematician.
-Benedetto was his name in religion on entering the Benedictine Order in 1595.
+Benedetto was his religious name that he adopted when he entered the Benedictine Order in 1595.

 Life

 Born in Brescia, Castelli studied at the University of Padua and later became an abbot at the Benedictine monastery in Monte Cassino.

 He was a long-time friend and supporter of his teacher, Galileo Galilei, and in turn, he was a teacher to Galileo's son.
 He assisted Galileo's study of sunspots and participated in the examination of the theories of Nicolaus Copernicus.
 Castelli was interested in mathematics and hydraulics.
 He was appointed as a mathematician to the University of Pisa, replacing Galileo, and later at the University of Rome La Sapienza.
 Castelli introduced Bonaventura Cavalieri to Galileo, leading to extensive correspondence between the latter; Galileo was instrumental in procuring a position for Cavalieri at the University of Bologna in 1629.

 Castelli was involved in the discovery of the phases of Venus:

 In December 1610, Galileo received a letter from Castelli, asking if the phases of Venus were observable through Galileo's new telescope.
 Days later, Galileo wrote in a letter to Johannes Kepler saying that he'd observed Venus going through phases, but took complete credit for himself.
 It is unclear, lacking copies of any earlier correspondence, whether Castelli was telling Galileo of it for the first time, or responding to Galileo having previously informed him of it.

 Castelli died in Rome.
 His students included Giovanni Alfonso Borelli, Raffaello Magiotti, Antonio Nardi, and Evangelista Torricelli, the inventor of the barometer and an early proponent of the air pump.
 He recommended Gasparo Berti for a chair of mathematics at Sapienza.
 Berti was to be his successor at the university, but he died before he could take the post.